Garfield County, Colorado

 Garfield County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 61,685.
-The county seat is Glenwood Springs.
+The county seat is Glenwood Springs, and the largest community is Rifle.
 The county is named in honor of United States President James A. Garfield.

-Garfield County is included in the Glenwood Springs, CO Micropolitan Statistical Area, which is also included in the Edwards-Glenwood Springs, CO Combined Statistical Area.
+Garfield County is included in the Rifle-Glenwood Springs Micropolitan Statistical Area, which also includes neighboring Pitkin County and is home to nearly 80,000 residents.
+The county is also included in the Glenwood Springs-Edwards combined statistical area.